microsoft/Ironclad/ironfleet/README.md

 command-line arguments.
 Run the client with `--help` to get detailed usage information.
 Make sure your firewall isn't blocking the TCP ports you use.

-For example, to test the IronRSL key/value store on a single machine, you can run each of the following four commands in a different console:
+For example, to test the IronRSL key-value store on a single machine, you can run each of the following four commands in a different console:

 ```